-While the headliners are top-notch as per usual, the following are some of the under-the-radar acts we here at BLANK are excited to see at Shaky Knees 2018, broken down into daily listings for your scheduling convenience.
+While the headliners are top-notch as per usual, the following are some of the acts on the undercard we here at BLANK are excited to see at Shaky Knees 2018, broken down into daily listings for your scheduling convenience.

 Friday, May 4

 When the former Talking Heads frontman announced in January that he would be releasing a new album in March, many hoped a tour would follow.
 Fans were granted this wish when Byrne announced later that he would be touring extensively starting in March and continuing through the end of August, accompanied by an elaborate 20-piece ensemble.
 He has stated that this tour would be “a career-spanning set that will include updated versions of his classic ‘80s work.”
 “American Utopia,” the album that spawned the tour, was co-written by longtime friend and collaborator Brian Eno, and a who’s who of producers worked on it: Rodaidh McDonald (The xx, King Krule), Oneohtrix Point Never, Jam City and Jack Penate.
 We can’t wait to see this ambitious, once-in-a-lifetime set.
 (Sorry about the pun.)